inspec/inspec-aws/docs/resources/aws_ssm_maintenance_window.md

 ## Examples

-### Ensure a window id is available.
+### Ensure a window ID is available.

     describe aws_ssm_maintenance_window(window_id: 'WINDOW_ID') do
       its('window_id') { should eq 'WINDOW_ID' }
     end

 ### Ensure a name is available.

     describe aws_ssm_maintenance_window(window_id: 'WINDOW_ID') do
       its('name') { should eq 'WINDOW_NAME' }
     end

 ### Ensure a duration is `1`.

     describe aws_ssm_maintenance_window(window_id: 'WINDOW_ID') do
       its('duration') { should eq 1 }
     end

 ### Ensure a maintenance window is enabled.

     describe aws_ssm_maintenance_window(window_id: 'WINDOW_ID') do
       its('enabled') { should eq true }
     end

 ## Matchers

-This InSpec audit resource has the following special matchers.
+This Chef InSpec audit resource has the following special matchers.
 For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 The controls will pass if the `get` method returns at least one result.